 Relied on a season ending Cliffhanger every year.
 The most famous was "Who Shot JR?" in 1980, which lasted from March 21st to November 7th.

 The 14th season finale, "Conundrum," also was billed as the series' finale of the original CBS version.
 However, the episode itself was not unlike the other season finales.
-Here, J.R. fears he has lost his empire and everyone that means everything to him, and contemplating suicide, is visited by an angel(?), who, in a It's a Wonderful Life-type dream, shows him how others would have fared without him.
+Here, J.R. fears he has lost his empire and everyone that means everything to him, and contemplating suicide, is visited by an angel(?), who, in a It's a Wonderful Plot-type dream, shows him how others would have fared without him.
 In the end, J.R. trains the gun at his head; Bobby, concerned for J.R.'s welfare, arrives at Southfork just in time to hear gunfire coming from J.R.'s bedroom, rushes to the door and says, "Oh my God!"
 Viewers are left to wonder whether J.R. killed himself ... a question that wouldn't be answered for another five years and the first of the reunion movies.

 Desperate Housewives: The third season concluded with Edie Britt's apparent suicide after Carlos dumped her.
 The fourth season premiere revealed that she had actually faked her suicide in order to win Carlos back.